Finland-Sweden Ferries - a Guide for 2025

 Stopover at the Åland Islands

 The Åland Islands or simply Åland is an autonomous region belonging to Finland.
 Almost all the ferries from Finland to Sweden stop there.
-Since cargo is being unloaded during the stop in Åland, ferries can sell tax-free products onboard.
-This means cheaper shopping for passengers.
-For example, alcohol products, cigarettes, chocolates, candies, souvenirs and branded clothes are cheaper onboard.
+Since the ferries stop in Åland, can sell tax-free products onboard.
+Tax-free prices mean cheaper shopping.
+For example, alcohol products, cigarettes, chocolates, candies, souvenirs and branded clothes are more affordable onboard.

-You may have a stopover in the Åland islands.
-In that case, it is possible to continue to Sweden from Mariehamn, Långnäs and Eckerö.
-Eckerö Line operates a route to Grisslehamn, Sweden; Finnlines, Viking Line and Tallink Silja to Kapelskär and Stockholm.
+You can also make a stopover in the Åland Islands.
+From there, you can continue to Sweden via Mariehamn, Långnäs, or Eckerö.
+Eckerö Line operates a route to Grisslehamn, Sweden, while Finnlines, Viking Line, and Tallink offer services to Kapellskär and Stockholm.

 Ticket Prices

-Ferry tickets are inexpensive.
+Ferry tickets are affordable.
 The route from Helsinki to Stockholm is more expensive than from Turku to Stockholm.
-Also, tickets for weekend departures are pricier than tickets sold for departures on weekdays.
+Additionally, tickets for weekend departures tend to be more costly than weekdays.

 Booking

 Foreigners and travellers are advised to evaluate prices carefully.
-We recommend comparing them on Ferryscanner.
+We recommend comparing tickets on Ferryscanner.
 By a single search, you get all prices.
-For example, we are using this service also while looking for ferry connections in foreign countries as we did for our cruising in Rhodes, Greece.
+For example, we are using this service also while looking for ferry connections in foreign countries as we did for our cruise from Rhodes to Santorini.

 Ports in Finland